Dear advisor: I have a startup idea, what Should i do next?

 Note: If you’re developing a 2-sided marketplace, you have two sets of customers: buyers and sellers.

-Before you spend any money on developing a solution, talk to your prospective customers to really understand their needs -- and see if they’d be willing to pay for a solution to their problems.
+Before you spend any money on developing a solution, talk to your prospective customers to narrow down who they actually are, really understand their needs -- and see if they’d be willing to pay for a solution to their problems.
 Sometimes it feels like a catch-22, you need customers to find more customers.
 How do you get started and find your first one?

 Can you bring value to the prospects during the interview?